postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 The **Create New** screen appears by default when you launch Postman.

-1. Open Postman.
+1. Open the Postman app.
-2. In the "Create New" modal, click "Documentation".
+2. In the **Create New** tab, click "Documentation".
 3. Follow step 3-6 in previous **New** button section.

-**Note**: At the bottom, you can select ‘Show this window at launch’ to indicate whether you want the 'Create New' modal to display each time you open Postman.
+**Note**: At the bottom, you can select ‘Show this window at launch’ to indicate whether you want the **Create New** tab to display each time you open Postman.

 ### What gets automatically generated?